-- Delete data from a specific table. - Insert data into a specific table. - Create a foreign key reference to the named table or to a subset of columns from a table. - Select data from a table, view, or a subset of columns in a table. - Create a trigger on a table. - Update data in a table or in a subset of columns in a table. - Run a specified routine (function or procedure). - Use a sequence generator or a user-defined type.
+- Delete data from a specific table. - Insert data into a specific table. - Create a foreign key reference to the named table or to a subset of columns from a table. - Select data from a table, view, or a subset of columns in a table. - · Create a trigger on a table. - Update data in a table or in a subset of columns in a table. - Run a specified routine (function or procedure). - Use a sequence generator, a user-defined type, or a user-defined aggregate.